 It is important to keep the current news in perspective.
 I am always searching for the best indicators for our weekly snapshot.
 I make changes when the evidence warrants.
 At the moment, my weekly snapshot includes these important summary indicators:

-- For financial risk, the St. Louis Financial Stress Index.
+- Financial risk is drawn from the St. Louis Financial Stress Index.

-- An updated analysis of recession probability from key sources.
+- An updated analysis of recession probability from the leading sources.

 The SLFSI is not a market-timing tool, since it does not attempt to predict how people will interpret events.
 It uses data, mostly from credit markets, to reach an objective risk assessment.
 The biggest profits come from going all-in when risk is high on this indicator, but so do the biggest losses.

 I feature the C-Score, a weekly interpretation of the best recession indicator I found, Bob Dieli’s “aggregate spread.”
 I have now added a series of videos, where Dr. Dieli explains the rationale for his indicator and how it applied in each recession since the 50’s.
 I have organized this so that you can pick a particular recession and see the discussion for that case.
 Those who are skeptics about the method should start by reviewing the video for that recession.
 Anyone who spends some time with this will learn a great deal about the history of recessions from a veteran observer.

 Jill Mislinski updates the Doug Short charts, including updates major economic series.
 This includes the best chart update of the major indicators used by the NBER in recession dating.